 Year 5 example NAPLAN tests

 Year 7 example NAPLAN tests

 Year 9 example NAPLAN tests

 Past NAPLAN test papers

-ACARA has also released past NAPLAN test papers for 2008–2011.
+ACARA has also released a range of past NAPLAN test papers.
 Releasing these previous test papers forms a part of our response to Freedom of Information Act requests received by ACARA.
 The NAPLAN tests are subject to copyright restrictions and are for personal use only.

 ACARA would like to stress that we do not believe in the value of excessive preparation for NAPLAN beyond teaching the Australian Curriculum and familiarising students with the NAPLAN process.
 These tests should not be used for drilling students for future NAPLAN tests.
-See the ACARA website for more information and the NAPLAN 2008–2011 test papers.
+See the ACARA website for more information about past NAPLAN test papers.